 Improving things 1% at a time is the goal, not upending the system in the hopes of a 100% improvement all at once.

-Customer Feedback is inherently lower risk than market research because it is making many small improvements to the business over time, not seeking to make large one-off changes.
+Implementing insights from Customer Feedback is inherently lower risk than market research because it is making many small improvements to the business over time, not seeking to make large one-off changes.

 Running a service recovery process and reaching out to one unhappy customer to save them is a small low risk intervention.
 Value comes from doing many small interventions.